Ptinus fur

-Ptinus fur, the whitemarked spider beetle, is a species of spider beetle in the genus Ptinus (family Ptinidae), with a nearly cosmopolitan distribution.
+Ptinus fur, the white marked spider beetle, is a species of spider beetle in the genus Ptinus (family Ptinidae), with a nearly cosmopolitan distribution.

 Description

 Adults are morphologically similar to other spider beetle species, notably the hairy spider beetle (Ptinus villiger).
-It is red-brown in colour with yellow hairs, and measures 2.0–4.3 mm in length.
+It is red-brown with yellow hairs, and measures 2.0–4.3 mm in length.
 The prothorax is densely covered with pale hairs, while the elytra bear some patches of white scales.

-Distribution and Habitat
+Distribution and habitat

-It is a pest of stored foods, with a worldwide distribution, where it may be identified through leaving webbed, granular materials on the stored products.
+It is a pest of stored foods, with a worldwide distribution, where it may be identified by leaving webbed, granular materials on the stored products.
 Ptinus fur adults feed on dried and decaying animal and vegetable material.
 It has also been identified as a pest in museums, damaging stored collections.

-It has been found in the nests of birds, notably the Sand Martin.
+It has been found in the nests of birds, notably the sand martin.

 Life cycle

-The optimum temperature for rapid development of Ptinus fur is about 23 °C, at which temperature it completes its development in a mean period of 132 days.
-Larvae of P. fur normally moult three times at 23°Cm but some have an extra moult.
+Ptinus fur experiences an optimal temperature for development at 23 C, and may complete its life cycle in 132 days on fishmeal or fewer on wheat-based feed at this temperature per Howe and Burges.
+Larvae of P. fur normally moult three times at 23 °C but some may achieve an extra moult on certain media.

-Well defined diapause as mature larvae in cocoons occurs at low temperatures in some individuals of Ptinus fur: at 23 °C this lasts about 220 days after normal larvae have pupated; at 20 °C the period lasts about 280 days.
+Ptinus fur is capable of undergoing diapause within cocoons in a subset of final-instar larvae: at 23 °C diapause can extend for 220 days after other larvae have pupated, while it reportedly lasts up to 280 days at 20 C.

-The adult beetles live for several months.
+According to Howe and Burges, adult beetles have a life span of several months and may also diapause in cocoons.